Toddler Talk

 How does your little one play and interact with others?

-▢ Smiles and laughs when playing with parents
+▢ They smile and laugh when playing with their parents [1]

-▢ Watches people who are talking to them
+▢ They watch familiar people who are talking to them [1]

 Download a printable copy of the checklist now